elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-language-development-influence-memory-encoding-in-young-children.md

 url: /learn/psychology/questions/how-does-language-development-influence-memory-encoding-in-young-children
 score: -1.0
 related_article1:
-    id: 168070
+    id: 168072
-    title: How do memorable life events during adulthood influence personal identity development?
+    title: >-
+        How does language acquisition affect the development of personal memories in young children?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-memorable-life-events-during-adulthood-influence-personal-identity-development
+    url: /learn/psychology/questions/how-does-language-acquisition-affect-the-development-of-personal-memories-in-young-children
 related_article2:
-    id: 168074
+    id: 168073
-    title: How does self-awareness influence memory recall and personal memory formation?
+    title: >-
+        What role does the development of a sense of self play in the formation of personal memories?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-selfawareness-influence-memory-recall-and-personal-memory-formation
+    url: /learn/psychology/questions/what-role-does-the-development-of-a-sense-of-self-play-in-the-formation-of-personal-memories
 related_article3:
+    id: 168071
+    title: >-
+        Why is adolescence considered important for memory recall and adult identity formation?
+    subject: Psychology
+    url: /learn/psychology/questions/why-is-adolescence-considered-important-for-memory-recall-and-adult-identity-formation
+related_article4:
+    id: 168075
+    title: >-
+        What are the age-related differences in morning versus evening performance for cognitive tasks?
+    subject: Psychology
+    url: /learn/psychology/questions/what-are-the-agerelated-differences-in-morning-versus-evening-performance-for-cognitive-tasks
+related_article5:
     id: 168061
+    title: >-
-    title: What is childhood amnesia and how does it relate to memory development in infancy?
+        What is childhood amnesia and how does it relate to memory development in infancy?
     subject: Psychology
     url: /learn/psychology/questions/what-is-childhood-amnesia-and-how-does-it-relate-to-memory-development-in-infancy
-related_article4:
-    id: 168067
-    title: What is the synchrony effect and how does it relate to age-related circadian differences?
-    subject: Psychology
-    url: /learn/psychology/questions/what-is-the-synchrony-effect-and-how-does-it-relate-to-agerelated-circadian-differences
 ---

 &nbsp;